zoncaesaradmin/zon-releases/README.md

 3. downloads `SHA256SUMS` and the matching binary
 4. verifies the checksum by default
 5. installs or updates the binary in `INSTALL_DIR`
+6. prints what it installed, updated, or skipped
-6. optionally installs a Linux `systemd` service using fixed system paths
+7. optionally installs a Linux `systemd` service using fixed system paths
-7. restarts an already-running Linux `systemd` service after an update
+8. restarts an already-running Linux `systemd` service after an update

 Default settings:

 - `PRODUCT=agent`
 - `VERSION=latest`
+- `INSTALL_DIR=$HOME/.local/bin` for non-root users
-- `INSTALL_DIR=/usr/local/bin`
+- `INSTALL_DIR=/usr/local/bin` for root
 - `VERIFY_CHECKSUMS=1`
 - `INSTALL_SERVICE=0`
 - `START_SERVICE=0`